 Send it out into the world either officially through an organization like BookCrossing or informally by leaving it in a dentist’s waiting room or on a park bench.
 Be judicious about the books you leave, remembering that absolutely anyone of any age could pick them up.

-You can also mail book donations to Books Through Bars, Books for Africa and Operation Paperback.
+You can also mail book donations to Books Through Bars or Books for Africa.
 Although you can save a little on postage by using media mail, this is a fairly cost-prohibitive option since books are heavy.